jtrangel/DevPortfolio/README.md

+First personal website/portfolio.
+Honestly as a DE and DevOps guy, I did more work implementing smooth deployment (since sveltekit does not integrate perfectly with github pages, yet).

-# Working on local
+## Working on local

-Use `npm run dev` to develop
+Use `npm run dev` to develop.
+This will make the site accessible on http://localhost:5173/ by default.

-# Deploying to github pages
+## Deploying to github pages

 1. Run the ff: